-You should have studied Latin for two years.
-As this course is taught in English, you should be able to follow verbal and written instructions in English and also take part in class and group discussions on readings.
-Please look at the rest of the course outline carefully to decide if you may benefit from support with your English skills to help you take part fully in this class.
+The course is suitable for those who have studied Latin for approximately 3 years or have an equivalent knowledge (A Level or first year of a university course).
+As this course is taught in English, please read the outline carefully to decide if you may benefit from support with your English skills to help you take part fully in this class.

 How will I be taught, and will there be any work outside the class?

 The course consists of translation, grammar instructions and grammar exercises with a high level of student interaction (individual, pair and group work).
 Students are expected to do the homework regularly and participate in oral classroom activities.
 Homework will require approx. 2-3 hours per week.

 Are there any other costs?
 Is there anything I need to bring?

 The textbook is “Reading Latin” by Peter Jones & Keith Sidwell, 2nd edition, Cambridge University Press, 2 volumes:

 - Grammar and Exercises (ISBN 9781107632264)

 - Text and Vocabulary’ (ISBN 9781107618701).